KAJ (group)

 KAJ (/ˈkai/ KY, /sv-FI/) is a Finnish Swedish-speaking music and comedy group from Vörå in Ostrobothnia, Finland.
 The group is part of the Finland-Swedish cultural sphere and primarily performs in Swedish with lyrics in the Vörå dialect.
 The group consists of Kevin Holmström, Axel Åhman, and Jakob Norrgård, whose first name initials form the band's name.

 KAJ's music spans multiple genres, including pop (K/J-Pop, latin), rock, rap, opera, disco, and schlager, often incorporating humour and satire.
 The group also has a satirical rockabilly alter ego called Vörjeans, which parodies raggare subcultures.
 The group has published lyrics for over 100 songs.

-They represented Sweden in the Eurovision Song Contest 2025 with the song "Bara bada bastu", where they finished fourth with 321 points.
+They represented in the Eurovision Song Contest 2025 with the song "Bara bada bastu", finishing fourth with 321 points.

 Background

 Axel Åhman and Jakob Norrgård first met through football in Vörå, where they became close friends.
 Later, Axel met Kevin Holmström at a motocross track in Röukas, Vörå, where they helped push Axel's stalled Suzuki out of the woods.
 Kevin and Jakob met at a school disco in Maxmo, as they both had Axel as a mutual friend.

 The trio later attended the same school, strengthening their friendship, and eventually formed KAJ in 2009.